GfGranato/nightwatchJS/README.md

 # **Nightwatch JS**

 This project seeks to automate your website using the [Nightwatch JS framework](https://nightwatchjs.org) and JavaScript.\
-For the automation I choose to use [Cucumber](https://cucumber.io) to documentate the Scenarios.\
+For the automation I choose to use [Cucumber](https://cucumber.io) to document the Scenarios.\
-The main branch is the base of this project, while other branches will be used for specific tests.
+The main branch contains the core functionality of the project, while other branches will be created for specific test cases.

 ## **Prerequisites**
 Google chrome or Mozilla Firefox installed

 ## **Installation**
-Check the version of your browser and use the same version at the code, to do so update the [chromedriver](package.json) or [geckodriver](package.json) at package.json.
-Then, execute the command:
+Check the version of your browser and make sure that it matches the version specified in the code, To do this, update the [chromedriver](package.json) or [geckodriver](package.json) in package.json as necessary.
+Then, execute the following command:
  ```
  npm install
  ```